New Zealand Campaign Medals - The New Zealand General Service Medal 2002 (Solomon Islands)

 - 4. The International Peace Monitoring Team (Operation MINERVA) or tasks directly contributing to the achievement of the mission goals or the maintenance of operational capability between 10 November 2000 and 22 June 2002.

 - 5. Operation RICOCHET 1, which was the Royal New Zealand Navy (RNZN) support of the International Peace Monitoring Team in the Solomon Islands, by HMNZS Te Mana from 27 April 2001 to 14 May 2001.

 - 6. Operation RICOCHET 2, which was the RNZN support of the International Peace Monitoring Team in the Solomon Islands, by HMNZS Manawanui, between 14 October 2001 and 20 February 2002.

-- 7. The New Zealand Police provision of support and assistance to the Solomon Islands Government to re-establish law and order, on or after 6 October 2002.
+- 7. The New Zealand Police provision of support and assistance to the Solomon Islands Government to re-establish law and order between 6 October 2002 and 30 June 2017.

 - 8. Operations RATA I and RATA II, which were the New Zealand military contribution to the Regional Assistance Mission in the Solomon Islands (RAMSI) from 24 July 2003 to September 2013.